 Mass Edit Report: A Scorecard Mass edit report is a Custom report which is designed to allow admins to modify scores.
 Admins can create a report on all measures and edit the required measures.
-For more information about the Mass Edit Report, refer the Edit a Scorecard with Mass Edit Report article.
+For more information about the Mass Edit Report, refer to the Edit a Scorecard with Mass Edit Report article.
 The Scorecard Mass Edit report displays Colors associated with scores.
 However, when you export the Mass edit report, the colors associated with scores are not present in the exported file.

 Objects used in Scorecard Report

 The two most important objects used in Scorecard reporting are:

 - Scorecard Fact Object: A Scorecards Fact object is automatically created when you create a new Scorecard.
 Every Account or Relationship Scorecard has a corresponding fact Object.
 This object mainly stores two important fields.
 Current Score and Previous Score.
 The Current Score is the latest score which is visible to CSMs on the C360/R360 page.
 The Score which existed before the Current Score is called the Previous Score.
 Scorecard Standard and Mass edit report are applicable only when you select Scorecard Fact as the source Object.